Photoshop Crop Tool Tips and Tricks

 Learn the essential tips and tricks you can use with the Crop Tool to speed up your workflow when cropping images in Photoshop!

-Here's the image I'll be using.
-I downloaded this one from Adobe Stock:
+Here's the image I'll be using from Adobe Stock:

 The Crop Tool keyboard shortcuts

 Let's start with the Crop Tool's keyboard shortcuts.

 To select the Crop Tool, rather than grabbing it from the Toolbar, just tap the letter C on your keyboard.